simolus3/drift/docs/README.md

 2. Running `mkdocs`:
     - Compile the markdown files in `docs` to HTML.
 3. Combine the output of the two steps into the `deploy` folder.

+### Syntax Highlighting

+Code which is included in markdown using \`\`\` \`\`\` snippets is highlighted by mkdocs automatically.
+These colors can be modified by following the instructions in the [MkDocs documentation](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#custom-syntax-theme).

+Code snippets which are included in the documentation using the `{{ load_snippet() }}` macro are highlighted too.
+If they are from a `.dart` file we use a custom syntax highlighter, otherwise we use the default MkDocs syntax highlighter.

+When `build_runner` runs, it will create a `*.excerpt.json` next to each snippet file which contains each snippet in styled HTML (`dart`) or in raw text (all other languages).
+The `{{ load_snippet() }}` macro injects the snippets from these `*.excerpt.json` files.
+The code for this macro can be found in `/docs/mkdocs/main.py`.

+#### CSS Processing

+The highlighter for `dart` has been sourced from the Dart Team and the Serverpod Team.
+It uses VS Code themes and the Dart Grammar spec to generate HTML.
+However, once this HTML is generated, we replace the inlined styles with class names instead. `docs/builders/src/css_classes.dart` contains a `styles` map which maps each style to a class name.
+This `styles` map needs to be updated if there are any changes to the theme.

+The CSS for the syntax highlighting rarely changes.
+It can be found in the `docs/docs/css` folder.
+If you need to update it, run the `docs/builders/src/css_classes.dart` file which outputs the contents of the CSS file which then should be put in the `docs/docs/css/syntax_highlight.css` file